LudoDon/advent-of-code-2024/README.md

 ### day 07

 Part I: to get all possible operator combinations, I used python itertools `product`.
 To compute the expression left-to-right, a simple recurive function did the job.
 But the calculation is not fast...

+Part II: easy change, but it takes looooong to compute this part.